oracle-devrel/repo-template/README.md

 ## License
 Copyright (c) 2021 Oracle and/or its affiliates.

-Licensed under the Universal Permissive License 1.0.
+Licensed under the Universal Permissive License (UPL), Version 1.0.

 See [LICENSE](LICENSE) for more details.